symfony-cmf/symfony-cmf-standard/README.md

-# Symfony Content Management Framework Standard Edition
+# Symfony CMF Standard Edition

 ### You will need:
   * Git 1.6+